ZeikJT/CrossCodeCheats/README.md

 To install with [CCLoader](https://github.com/CCDirectLink/CCLoader) simply download and put the cheats folder into CrossCode/assets/mods.

-If you want to install the cheats into the game directly without using CCLoader then you can simply copy and paste the contents of cheats.js and append it to the end of your CrossCode/assets/js/game.compiled.js
+If you want to install the cheats into the game directly without using CCLoader then you can simply copy and paste the contents of cheats.js and append it to the end of your CrossCode/assets/js/game.compiled.js file.

 # Images